lean-dojo/LeanDojoChatGPT/README.md

 ## Requirements

 * Run `pip install loguru quart quart_cors lean-dojo` to install Python dependencies.
-* Currently, only ChatGPT Plus users have access to ChatGPT plugins.
+* Currently, you need developer access to [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) in order to use this repo.

 ## Steps to Launch the Plugin